 WPA-Enterprise and WPA2-Enterprise - Enterprise Mode operates in a managed mode to meet the rigorous requirements of enterprise security.
 It leverages the IEEE 802.1X authentication framework which uses an Extensible Authentication Protocol (EAP) method with an authentication server to provide strong mutual authentication between the client and authentication server via the access point or WLAN controller.
 In this mode, each user is assigned a unique key mechanism for access to the WLAN.
 This affords a high level of individual privacy.
 For WPA, TKIP/RC4 encryption is used.
 TKIP employs an encryption cipher that issues encryption keys for each data packet communicated in each session of each user, making the encryption code extremely difficult to break.
 For WPA2, either CCMP/AES, TKIP/RC4, or both encryption methods may be used.
 CCMP/AES is stronger than TKIP/RC4, thus providing additional network protection; however, CCMP/AES requires more processing power than many legacy WLAN devices provide.
 A hardware upgrade to more modern equipment is usually required for CCMP/AES support.
 TKIP uses the RC4 encryption cipher originally used in WEP, typically requiring only a firmware upgrade to most legacy equipment.
-WPA and WPA2 were developed by the authentication in which a passphrase is typically entered manually on the access point to generate an encryption key (called the PSK).
+WPA and WPA2 were developed by the Wi-Fi Alliance based upon the IEEE 802.11i amendment.

+WPA-Personal and WPA2-Personal - Wi-Fi Protected Access Personal Mode (versions 1 and 2) are designed for home and small office/home office (SOHO) users who do not have authentication servers available.
+It operates in an unmanaged mode that uses a preshared key (PSK) for authentication instead of IEEE 802.1X/EAP.
+This mode uses applied authentication in which a passphrase is typically entered manually on the access point to generate an encryption key (called the PSK).
 Consequently, it does not scale well in the enterprise.
 The PSK is typically shared among users.
 A PSK of sufficient strength-one that uses a mix of letters, numbers, and non-alphanumeric characters-is recommended.
 Personal Mode uses the same encryption methods as Enterprise Mode.
 It supports per-user, per-session, per-packet encryption via TKIP/RC4 with WPA.
 CCMP/AES, TKIP/RC4, or both are supported with WPA2.

-Wi-Fi Alliance based upon the IEEE 802.11i amendment.
+Home and SOHO users should consult a vendor to learn more about deploying WPA-Personal or WPA2-Personal and PSK for their environments.
+WPA and WPA2 were developed by the Wi-Fi Alliance based upon the IEEE 802.11i amendment.